deterministic-arts/DartsCLHashTree/README.md

 a specialized comparison predicate for the actual key type.

   - type `wbtree`

+    This is the base type for all weight-balanced binary trees.
+Every new tree type introduced by a `define-wbtree` form is a subtype of this type.

+  - macro `define-wbtree`

+    This macro introduces a new subtype of `wbtree`, as well as a bunch of functions.
+This macro accepts two kinds of usage.
+The simplified form exists primarily for backwards compatibility
+    reasons:

+        define-wbtree name predicate &optional docstring

+    It is equivalent to using the complex form

+        (define-wbtree name
+          (:test predicate)
+          (:constructor nil)
+          (:spread-constructor name)
+          (:documentation docstring))

+    The long form has the format

+        define-wbtree name clauses...

+    where `name` is a symbol naming the new tree type, and each element of `clauses` may be one of

+      - `(:test function)`

+        Identifies the test function which is used to compare keys.
+The given function must be a binary function, which answers true, if its first argument is *strictly* less than its second argument.

+      - `(:key function)`

+        Provides a transformation `function`, which is applied to keys before they are processed further.

+      - `(:constructor name)`

+        Declares the name of the generated standard constructor to be `name`.
+The constructor is a function of a single optional argument, which is a list of key/value pairs in property list style.
+The default constructor is named `make-NAME`.
+You may generate a constructor with the default name by omitting this option or using a name of `t`.
+By specifying this option with a name of `nil`, you can suppress the generation of a constructor function.

+      - `(:spread-constructor name)`

+        Declares the name of the generated "spread" constructor.
+        This function is just like the regular constructor above, but takes the initial members as `&rest` argument.
+The default is to not generate a spread constructor, unless this option is specified explicitly.

+        If you use a name of `t`, the spread constructor is generated using its default name, which is `make-NAME*`.
+        By giving a name of `nil` (the default), generation of the spread constructor is disabled.

+      - `(:predicate name)`

+        Provides the name of the type predicate function, which answers true for any object, which is a wbtree of the newly defined type, and false for any other value.
+If you supply `nil` as the name, then no type predicate is generated.
+If you supply `t` (the default), the predicate name follows the standard rules used by `defstruct`.

+      - `(:documentation string)`

   - function `wbtreep object` => `boolean`
   - function `wbtree-empty-p tree` => `boolean`
   - function `wbtree-size tree` => `integer`